 \section{Control and Learning Framework}

-In this section, we introduce the core control and learning tool of the developed methods that allow for a safe coverage movement while respecting the given dynamics.
-Therefore, we recall a nonlinear tracking MPC formulation and complement such a set-up with collision avoidance constraints based on the Voronoi partition (Section~\ref{subsec:nonlineartrackingmpc}).
-Additionally, we define the Bayesian linear regression (BLR) strategy that will be deployed in all the learning-based approaches to deal with an unknown environment (Section~\ref{subsec:measurementcol}).
+In this section, we introduce the core control and learning tools of the developed methods that allow for a safe coverage movement.
+Therefore, we recall a nonlinear tracking MPC formulation and complement such a set-up with \rahel{position constraints }(Section~\ref{subsec:nonlineartrackingmpc}).
+Further, we define the Bayesian linear regression strategy that will be deployed in all learning-based approaches dealing with an unknown environment (Section~\ref{subsec:measurementcol}).